chiqors/electron-adonis5-blog/README.md

-# Adonis Electron fullstack application
+# Adonis5 with Electron fullstack blog application

-This is the fullstack boilerplate for AdonisJs with Electron, it comes pre-configured with.
+This is the fullstack blog application for AdonisJs with Electron, it comes pre-configured with.

 1. Bodyparser
 2. Session